US, Mexico, Canada sign USMCA trade deal | DW | 10.12.2019

 'Vast improvement' on original deal

-House Democrats and US labor leaders gave their backing to USMCA after pushing for improved conditions for workers.
+House Democrats and US labor leaders said they backed USMCA, now that it included improved conditions for workers.
 House Speaker Nancy Pelosi told a news conference that the modified agreement was "infinitely better than what was initially proposed by the administration."

 The main US labor federation, the AFL-CIO, also called it a "vast improvement" on the original accord, which was signed in November 2018 but then got bogged down in the ratification process.